vda-lab/data-management/pages/nosql/arangodb-querying-document-data.md

     RETURN c
 {% endhighlight %}

+Don't worry about the `COLLECT WITH COUNT INTO` yet.
+We'll come back to that below...

 ## Joining collections
 ### Inner joins
-It is simple enough to combine different collections, just by nesting `FOR` loops but making sure that there exits a `FILTER` in the inner loop to match up IDs.
+Just like inner joins in RDBMS, it is simple to combine different collections.
+In AQL we do this by nesting `FOR` loops.
+But like in RDBMS joins we have to make sure that there exists a `FILTER` in the inner loop to match up IDs.
 For example, to list all destination airports and distances for flights where the departure airport lies in California:

 {% highlight sql %}
 FOR a IN airports